 \section{Introduction}

 A preponderance of articles and books have emerged in recent years to decry pernicious abuse of the infrastructure of the Internet.
-Unsurprisingly, much of the argument is about \textit{surveillance capitalism}.
-We know that companies such as Facebook undermine human autonomy by creating indexable records of individual persons and generating tremendous revenue along the way~\cite{zuboff2015}.
-We also know that companies such as Microsoft provide Internet services such as Microsoft Teams to draw ordinary individuals and businesses into walled gardens and observe their habits and activities~\cite{waters2021}.
+Much of the argument is about \textit{surveillance capitalism}.
+We know that companies such as Facebook undermine human autonomy by creating indexable records of individual persons and generate tremendous revenue along the way~\cite{zuboff2015}.
+We also know that companies such as Microsoft provide Internet services, such as Microsoft Teams, to draw ordinary individuals and businesses into walled gardens that make it possible for the companies to observe their habits and activities~\cite{waters2021}.
 At the same time, we know that some other businesses have come to depend upon the data harvesting ecosystem, and we worry that addressing the harms of surveillance capitalism might necessarily entail collateral damage~\cite{chen2021}.
-These arguments about business motivations and economic imperatives are powerful and moving, and we might hope to mitigate their negative externalities with the right set of changes to law and regulation, applied carefully.
-But beneath these troubling practices, the Internet has a deeper flaw that is seldom discussed, which has several manifestations, including access, naming, trust, and reputation.
-Although this flaw is structural, and even technical, it offers insight into a foundational problem that is about humanity as much as it is about technology.
+Economic incentives and entrenched power dynamics have certainly given rise to the patterns of application service provision via the software-as-a-service revenue model, and network effects have buttressed the concentration of resources in the ``cloud'' and data centres.
+Arguments about business motivations and economic imperatives are powerful and moving, and we might hope to mitigate their negative externalities with the right set of changes to law and regulation, applied carefully.